 While we use them for dishes and washing clothes, these are also very helpful for washing infants.
 First, boil some water (we have a jetboil that boils water quickly and comes in handy when we make hot drinks).
 Put regular cold water in the tub then add the hot water.
 Be sure to feel the water and add more cold water if necessary to make it the perfect temperature for your babe.
 And voila!
 A nice warm bucket bath for your baby!

 For towels, I always bring a microfiber quick dry towel while camping that will dry your baby off fast so you can get them warm and cozy in their pjs quickly.
 For older toddlers and kids, we also love our Advanced Elements solar shower or if you're serious about your showers, check out the Geyser Systems Portable Shower with a heater.
 We don't have this, but I have dreams about it.
 It has amazing reviews and everyone seems to love theirs.
-For privavcy I'd recommend a pop-up privacy tent like this one from Wolfwise.
+For privacy I'd recommend a pop-up privacy tent like this one.

 Routines while camping